Which company has the cheapest car insurance in North Carolina for a bad driving record?

 Allstate$2,994$12,405

-Cheapest car insurance in North Carolina with multiple tickets
+What is the cheapest car insurance in North Carolina with multiple tickets?

 The cheapest insurer for drivers with multiple tickets is State Farm, with rates averaging $1,644 annually or $137 monthly.